BabylonJS/OldDocumentationSite/content/features/Support/ES6_Support.md

 This means the previous example is now requiring about 700Kb vs 2.3Mb before.

-**Please not we are continuing to improve our min package size by decoupling a bit more our packages until our final 4.0 release.**
+**Please note we are continuing to improve our min package size by decoupling a bit more our packages until our final 4.0 release.**

 **As you will see in the next paragraph, you also currently need to target individual files to fully benefit from tree shaking in your app.**